holochain-open-dev/friends-requests/README.md

 testing is multi-agent , so make sure you are running a sim2h server on another terminal tab

 ## TODO
-profile info should exist on the users source chain to begin with.. or bridged to the capfunction to return profile data is missing make_friend_request(friend_address) function returns null instead of the capability address
+- profile info should exist on the users source chain to begin with.. or bridged to
+- The capfunction to return profile data is missing
+- make_friend_request(friend_address) function returns null instead of the capability address